bhargavigundla/Final-Project/README.md

+# Final-Project Milestone 4
+Every state of the game must have its own background.
+- I have this!

+All sprites must have artwork that is not just a blank square or placeholder from previous milestones (if your game requires it to be only a blank square, let us know ahead of time, but this is likely not the case for most, if not all, of you).
+There must be at least four unique sprites, of which two are animated, where "animated" means three or more frames of a looping animation.
+You may not use any sprite art that has been used in a lab before.
+- player(animated)
+- sleeping eevee will be animated into the house
+- standing eevee will be animated into the house
+- lavablobs have a single sprite

+Part 3: Sounds
+- one sound for entire game atm(will add more for final project)
+- one sound for collisions

+Part 4: Changing tiles, tilemap, or palette at runtime
+- volcano palette manipulated each iteration to give illusion of heat

+Part 5: Timer or interrupt
+- will add a timer into volcano level, so that level ends when pichu overheats.
+Didn't get to finish for this milestone:(

 # Final-Project Milestone 3
 make sure to fix the black parts showing up on the edges of the background for m03, make sure the rest of your core gameplay is implemented: